erik73/hassio-addons/README.md

 - [Open an issue for the add-on: Mailfilter][mailfilter-issue]
 - [Open an issue for the add-on: Mailserver][mailserver-issue]
-- [Open an issue for the add-on: Python Base Image][base-python-issue]
 - [Open an issue for the add-on: SteVe][steve-issue]
 - [Open an issue for the add-on: TellStick with Telldus Live][tellsticklive-issue]